IMP Diagnostics Customer Support Line

 16. CHANGES TO THE PRIVACY POLICY

-IMP reserves the right to amend this Privacy Policy at any time; such changes will be disclosed.
+IMP reserves the right to revise or modify this Privacy Policy at any time.
+Any changes will be publicly communicated.

 17. CONTACT DETAILS

-For questions about this Privacy Policy, contact us using the details in Section 1.
+For questions regarding this Privacy Policy, contact IMP in writing using the details in Section 1.

-You may also contact our Data Protection Officer, Dr. Dulce Dinis Ferreira, at:
+You may also contact the Data Protection Officer, Ms. Dulce Dinis Ferreira, via email: dpo@impdiagnostics.com.

 Scroll to Top